Node.js proxying made simple. Configure proxy middleware with ease for connect, express, next.js and many more.

 If you're looking for older documentation.
 Go to:

-requests to http://www.example.org
+Proxy /api requests to http://www.example.org

-:bulb: Tip: Set the option changeOrigin
+:bulb: Tip: Set the option changeOrigin to true for name-based virtual hosted sites.

 // typescript import * as express from 'express'; import type { Request, Response, NextFunction } from 'express'; import { createProxyMiddleware } from 'http-proxy-middleware'; import type { Filter, Options, RequestHandler } from 'http-proxy-middleware'; const app = express(); const proxyMiddleware = createProxyMiddleware<Request, Response>({ target: 'http://www.example.org/api', changeOrigin: true, }), app.use('/api', proxyMiddleware); app.listen(3000); // proxy and keep the same base path "/api" // http://127.0.0.1:3000/api/foo/bar -> http://www.example.org/api/foo/bar

-optionsnpm install --save-dev http-proxy-middleware
+http-proxy eventshttp-proxy optionsnpm install --save-dev http-proxy-middleware

-Create and configure a proxy middleware with: createProxyMiddleware(config)
+Create and configure a proxy middleware with: createProxyMiddleware(config).

 const { createProxyMiddleware } = require('http-proxy-middleware'); const apiProxy = createProxyMiddleware({ target: 'http://www.example.org', changeOrigin: true, }); // 'apiProxy' is now ready to be used as middleware in a server.